JWST's first view of the most vigorously star-forming cloud in the Galactic center -- Sagittarius B2: Discussion

 \subsection{MIRI reveals radiation escaping Sgr B2 N}

+\rrr{There is an ongoing debate on the effect of the escaping radiation on the feedback in protoclusters. \cite{murray_disruption_2010} suggests that even despite the presence of low density ``holes", the radiation pressure is reduced by no more than 30\%.
+On the other hand, recent simulations by \cite{menon_infrared_2022, menon_outflows_2023} show that the radiation ends up escaping protoclusters and does not regulate star formation.}

-As seen in Figure \ref{fig:SgrB2_N_multipanel}, there is extended 25\microns emission present surrounding the heart of the Sgr B2 N cluster.
-This extended emission is detected at 25\microns only and has no radio counterparts between 1\ghz and 230\ghz.
-However, it matches the extent and orientation of the large-scale SiO outflow \citep{higuchi_sgr_2015, budaiev_properties_2025}.
-This emission is present in \textit{Spitzer} observations, however it is blended with the emission from the surrounding \hii regions.
+As seen in Figure \ref{fig:SgrB2_N_multipanel}, there is extended 25\microns emission present surrounding the heart of the Sgr B2 N cluster. \rr{Within our subset of filters, t}his extended emission is detected only at 25\microns. \rr{There are no} radio counterparts between 1\ghz and 230\ghz.
+However, it matches the extent and orientation of the large-scale SiO outflow \citep{higuchi_sgr_2015, budaiev_properties_2025}. \rrr{This outflow was thought to be a group of smaller outflows collimated by the forming protocluster \citep{peters2012} as evidenced by its low velocity \citep[$\sim$15\kms;][]{higuchi_sgr_2015}.
+However, recent high-resolution radio observations show that the outflow likely originates from a single source and it is the outflow that sets the kinematics in the protocluster \citep{budaiev_properties_2025}.}

-The observed configuration suggests that infrared radiation escaping from the heart of the protocluster is the source of the emission.
+The observed configuration \rrr{in Sgr B2 N} suggests that infrared radiation escaping from the heart of the protocluster is the source of the 25\microns emission.
 The radiation is escaping via the lower density regions created by the large-scale outflow.
+This shows that even in the densest region of our Galaxy, infrared radiation may find a way to escape instead of being trapped inside and repeatedly scattered \citep{thompson_radiation_2005,krumholz_dynamics_2009,menon_infrared_2022,menon_outflows_2023}. \rrr{Radiation escape in the context of cluster formation and cluster-driven outflows is a more recent concept \citep{peters2012} compared to the much better studied radiation flow around individual protostars \citep[e.g.][]{zhang2013}.
+The radiation escape observed in Sgr B2 N has not previously been seen at such high densities or at such an early stage in cluster formation history \citep[$\sim 0.74$ Myr;][]{kruijssen_dynamical_2015}. }

-This shows that even in the densest region of our Galaxy, infrared radiation may find a way to escape instead of being trapped inside and repeatedly scattered \citep{thompson_radiation_2005,krumholz_dynamics_2009,murray_disruption_2010,menon_infrared_2022,menon_outflows_2023}.
-Future MIRI spectroscopic observations of this emission have the potential to test the theory that these early-stage, mass-regulating outflows are driven by UV radiation at the extreme column densities of super star clusters \citep[$\Sigma($Sgr B2 N$)\gtrsim10^4 \msun \mathrm{pc}^{-2}$ on parsec scales,][]{menon_outflows_2023}.
+This extended emission is present in \rr{SOFIA 37\microns and} \textit{Spitzer} \rr{25\microns} observations, however it is \rr{indistinguishable from} the emission from the surrounding \hii regions \rr{due to lower resolution and lack of multi-wavelength detections, and thus its nature could not be established until now}. \rr{Future MIRI spectroscopic observations of this emission have the potential to test recent models of UV-radiation-driven, mass-regulating outflows at the extreme densities of early-stage proto-super star clusters \citep[$\Sigma($Sgr B2 N$)\gtrsim10^4 \msun \mathrm{pc}^{-2}$ on parsec scales,][]{menon_outflows_2023}.}